Samsung C&T Uses Tekla to Make Seemingly Impossible Free-Form Building Possible

 On March 21, 2014, South Korea’s latest architectural icon, Dongdaemun Design Plaza (DDP), officially opened in Seoul, the capital city.
-Designed by renowned architect Zaha Hadid, DDP is part of the world’s design infrastructure.
-It is a multipurpose cultural centre aimed at sharing and enjoying the value of design, and serving as an open platform to facilitate communication with the world, based on Korea’s creativity, culture and unique design sensibilities.
+Designed by the renowned architect Zaha Hadid, DDP is part of the world’s design infrastructure.
+It is a multipurpose cultural centre aiming at sharing and enjoying the value of design, and serving as an open platform to facilitate communication with the world, based on Korea’s creativity, culture and unique design sensibilities.

 Located in the 600-year-old Dongdaemun district, the hub of South Korea’s fashion industry, the 86,574 sq m building is made up of five spaces which can hold international conferences, festivals, presentations of new products, fashion shows and various other events and serve as venues for business, shopping and relaxation.
 The five spaces are: the Art Hall, the Museum, the Design Lab, the Design Market and the Dongdaemun History and Culture Park.

 At first glance DDP does not seem very tall, being just four stories above the ground.
 However, appearances are deceiving as the building has three underground levels.
 These seven levels, plus the building’s futuristic fluid lines, give DDP the distinction of being the world’s largest free-form building.